-I have always loved and had a passion for all things graphic design.
-I got into design as a kid — drawing Disney characters, Superman, ice hockey kits.
+I have always loved graphic design.
+It started as a kid drawing Disney characters, Superman, designing ice hockey kits.
 At fourteen I had work experience at a design studio and never really looked back.
-That feeling of seeing craft and collaboration come together into something that actually moves people — that never left me.
+That feeling of seeing craft and collaboration come together into something that actually moves people.
+That never left me.

 I live on the Isle of Wight with my family.
 I run, I fill notebooks with ideas that may or may not go anywhere.
 I'm still learning.
 Still showing up.